kazuumaVII/ft_transcendence/README.md

 # ft_transcendence
-Web application of an amazing pong game.
+Web application of an real-time online pong games with a chat system, ranking, adding friends, 2FA.

 ## Back end: